Allowing orders to expire when a nurse or midwife’s registration will lapse

 In this guide

 In certain circumstances allowing a suspension or conditions of practice order to expire following a finding of current impairment may actually be the best way to protect the public from concerns about a nurse, midwife or nursing associate’s practice.

 Taking this option is likely to be appropriate if:

 It is important that panels remember that the above factors are important in deciding whether to take no further action, and they should consider these against the general circumstances of the case in deciding what action to take.
 At this stage, all options are open to them, and the usual factors in making sanction decisions will still apply.
-They may need to impose a more restrictive order (including striking-off) if they decide it is necessary in the circumstances, including if the nurse or midwife has not engaged with the process, which will always be one of the important factors to consider.
+They may need to impose a more restrictive order (including striking-off) if they decide it is necessary in the circumstances, including if the nurse, midwife or nursing associate has not engaged with the process, which will always be one of the important factors to consider.

 Public protected by finding of impairmentBack to top

 Before making a decision about whether to extend the existing order, make a new order or allow the existing order to expire, the panel will have already decided that the nurse, midwife or nursing associate’s fitness to practise is impaired.
 In this situation, a finding of current impairment will be essential to protect the public in the future, so it should be expressed clearly.

 This is because nurses, midwives or nursing associates whose registration lapses after a suspension or conditions of practice order expires can apply for readmission.
 In looking at any application in the future, and deciding whether the nurse, midwife or nursing associate is capable of safe and effective practice and meets the requirements for health and character, the Registrar would be able to take account of the panel’s decision that the nurse, midwife or nursing associate’s fitness to practise was still impaired.